bmlt-enabled/crouton/readme.txt

 = 3.3.0 =
 * Added the ability to change the start of the week sequence. [#143]
 * All shortcodes can be overridden via querystring for the Wordpress plugin. [#141]
+* Fixes for sorting results for auto timezone.

 = 3.2.5 =
 * Added translation of UK English (en-UK).